fangyua666/recipe-rating-prediction/README.md

 ---

 ### Imputation
-The only column with missing values is rating_avg, intentionally left as NaN.
-After exploring food.com, I observed that users can submit reviews without providing a rating, resulting in a rating value of 0.
+The only column with missing values is `rating_avg`, intentionally left as `NaN`.
+After exploring Food.com, I observed that users can submit reviews without providing a rating, resulting in a rating value of 0.
 Since the actual rating scale on the site ranges from 1 to 5, a rating of 0 indicates that no rating was given, rather than a meaningful score.
 Therefore, we don’t need to fill in these missing values because they represent intentional omissions rather than incomplete data, accurately reflecting cases where no rating was assigned.

 ---

 ## Framing a Prediction Problem
 My prediction problem focus on predicting the ratings of recipes.
-As my response variable, the column ratings_avg will contain continuous numbers, which implies that my prediction problem is a regression problem.
+As my response variable, the column `ratings_avg` will contain continuous numbers, which implies that my prediction problem is a regression problem.
 I chose to predict recipe ratings because they are highly relevant to everyday life such that individuals often rely on ratings to decide which recipes to employ.
 Therefore, constructing a prediction model for recipe ratings is both practical and meaningful.

 To evaluate my model, I employ RMSE as the primary metrics.
-I choose RMSE over R-Square since R-square tends to improve as model complexity increases, which will provide poor judgements on generalization over unseen data.
+I choose RMSE over R-Squared since R-squared tends to improve as model complexity increases, which will provide poor judgements on generalization over unseen data.
 Moreover, RMSE is measured in the similar unites as the response variable.
 Thus, I prefer RMSE over MSE due to its interpretability.

-To train my model, I would consider columns including minutes_category, n_steps, n_ingredients, calories_category, and total_fat as my features.
+To train my model, I would consider columns including `minutes_category`, `n_steps`, `n_ingredients`, `calories_category`, and `total_fat` as my features.
 Those features are information that I would know at the “time of prediction”, which is essential in constructing my prediction model.

 ---

 ## Baseline Model
-For my baseline model, I trained a linear regression model using both quantitative feature (n_steps) and ordinal feature (calories_category).
-In terms of feature engineering, I employed one-hot encoding to the ordinal column calories_category.
-After fitting the model and making predictions on unseen test data, the model achieved a test RMSE of around 0.49103.
-Considering the target column, rating_avg, ranges from 1 to 5, this RMSE value is quite reasonable.
-Thus, I believe that my current baseline model is good enough since the prediction deviation is only around 0.4910.
+For my baseline model, I trained a linear regression model using both quantitative feature (`n_steps`) and ordinal feature (`calories_category`).
+In terms of feature engineering, I employed one-hot encoding to the ordinal column `calories_category`.
+After fitting the model and making predictions on unseen test data, the model achieved a test RMSE of around **0.49103**.
+Considering the target column, `rating_avg`, ranges from 1 to 5, this RMSE value is quite reasonable.
+Thus, I believe that my current baseline model is good enough since the prediction deviation is only around **0.4910**.

 ---

 ## Final Model
 ### New Features:
 **minutes_category:** Based on the plot analyzing the relationship between tags and average ratings, I observed that tags indicating preparation times (e.g. “30-minutes-or-less”) tend to have higher average ratings.
-To incorporate this intuition, I preprocessed the minutes column by dividing it into five categories as mentioned and created a new categorical feature named minutes_category.
+To incorporate this intuition, I preprocessed the `minutes` column by dividing it into five categories as mentioned and created a new categorical feature named `minutes_category`.

 **n_steps & n_ingredients:** The analysis of tags also revealed that recipes with fewer preparation steps and ingredients will receive higher ratings.
 Intuitively, individuals will prefer convenient recipes with less number of steps and less complicated ingredients.
-Thus, I employed n_steps and n_ingredients as quantitative features.
+Thus, I employed `n_steps` and `n_ingredients` as quantitative features.

 **calories_category:** People on diet will prefer recipes with tags such as "low-carb" or "low-in-something", as those tags also closely relate with recipe ratings.
-To capture this trend, I preprocessed the  calories column into five bins and created a new categorical feature calories_category.
+To capture this trend, I preprocessed the `calories` column into five bins and created a new categorical feature `calories_category`.

-total_fat:
+**total_fat:**
 Intuitively, people who prioritize health will prefer recipes with lower fat content.
-By including total_fat as a feature, the model can better predict ratings based on the nutrition profile of recipes.
+By including `total_fat` as a feature, the model can better predict ratings based on the nutrition profile of recipes.

 ### Feature Engineering:
 Generally, I employed three feature engineering approaches on the selected features correspondingly.
-For quantitative features, through PolynomialFeatures from scikit-learn, I expanded n_steps and n_ingredients columns by generating high-order terms to capture non-linear patterns.
-Then, by using StandardScaler, I standardized those polynomial features, ensuring consistency during model training.
-Moreover, I standardized the total_fat feature to ensure it has the same scale as the transformed features.
-For categorical features, by utilizing OneHotEncoder, I performed one-hot encoding on both minutes_category and calories_category to further enhance model performance.
+For quantitative features, through **PolynomialFeatures** from scikit-learn, I expanded `n_steps` and `n_ingredients` columns by generating high-order terms to capture non-linear patterns.
+Then, by using **StandardScaler**, I standardized those polynomial features, ensuring consistency during model training.
+Moreover, I standardized the `total_fat` feature to ensure it has the same scale as the transformed features.
+For categorical features, by utilizing **OneHotEncoder**, I performed one-hot encoding on both `minutes_category` and `calories_category` to further enhance model performance.

 ### Model Algorithm & Hyperparameter Tuning:
-I intended to enhance the model performance and prevent overfitting by employing Ridge Regression as my model algorithm.
-To better optimize, I tuned the polynomial degree for n_steps and n_ingredients features within the range of 1 to 4 to capture nonlinear relationships.
-Moreover, I tuned the regularization term (alpha) for Ridge Regression with values [0, 0.25, 0.5, 1, 2, 4].
-Utilizing GridSearchCV with 5-fold cross-validation, the best hyperparameters were identified as a polynomial degree of 4 for both n_steps and n_ingredients, and alpha = 1 for L2 regularization term.
+I intended to enhance the model performance and prevent overfitting by employing **Ridge Regression** as my model algorithm.
+To better optimize, I tuned the polynomial degree for `n_steps` and `n_ingredients` features within the range of 1 to 4 to capture nonlinear relationships.
+Moreover, I tuned the regularization term ($\alpha$) for Ridge Regression with values [0, 0.25, 0.5, 1, 2, 4].
+Utilizing **GridSearchCV** with 5-fold cross-validation, the best hyperparameters were identified as a polynomial degree of 4 for both `n_steps` and `n_ingredients`, and $\alpha$ = 1 for L2 regularization term.
 In conclusion, the overall model consists of polynomial transformation and standardization for quantitative features, one-hot encoding for categorical features, and Ridge Regression with optimal regularization term.
-With this architecture, I achieved a test RMSE of 0.4906.
-In comparison, the baseline model, which employed only one-hot encoding on the calories_category feature and used Linear Regression as the algorithm, achieved a test RMSE of o.4910.
-My final model demonstrates a clear improvement over my baseline model, as the test RMSE decreased by 0.0004.
+With this architecture, I achieved a test RMSE of **0.4906**.
+In comparison, the baseline model, which employed only one-hot encoding on the calories_category feature and used Linear Regression as the algorithm, achieved a test RMSE of **0.4910**.
+My final model demonstrates a clear improvement over my baseline model, as the test RMSE decreased by **0.0004**.